nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 The `sklearn_Get_Metrics` can be used if the model was evaluated with a test dataset during the call to `sklearn_Fit`.
 This happens by default unless the `test_size` is set to zero in the execution arguments.

 This function only requires the model name as the input.
+Arguments to the scikit-learn functions used in calculating the metrics can be provided using the `PyTools.sklearn_Setup_Adv` function.
+For more details refer to the section on [Metrics Arguments](#metrics-arguments).

 The sample below shows the output fields for a classifier: